 - trace and recover debts;

-- We will go on sharing your personal information with CRAs for as long as you have a lending relationship with us.
+- We will go on sharing your personal data with CRAs for as long as you have a lending relationship with us.
 This will include details of your repayments and whether you repay in full and on time.
 We will also tell the CRAs when you settle your accounts with us.
-The CRAs may give this information to other organisations that want to check your financial status.
+The CRAs may give this personal data to other organisations that want to check your financial status.

 - When we ask CRAs about you or your business, they will note it on your credit file, they will place a search footprint on your credit file that may be seen by other organisations.
 The type of footprint left is dependent upon the search that is conducted.
 This is called a credit search.

-- If you are making a joint loan application, or tell us that you have a spouse or financial associate, we may link your records together, so you should make sure you discuss this with them, and share with them this information, before submitting the application.
+- If you are making a joint loan application, or tell us that you have a spouse or financial associate, we may link your records together, so you should make sure you discuss this with them, and share with them this personal data, before submitting the application.

 - Once you register with us as a client and for as long as you’re a client, we’ll exchange details about you with CRAs to help detect fraud and money-laundering risks.

-- We or a CRA (in their fraud prevention role) may allow law enforcement agencies to access your personal information.
+- We or a CRA (in their fraud prevention role) may allow law enforcement agencies to access your personal data.
 This is to support their duty to detect, investigate, prevent and prosecute crime.

 - CRAs use and control your personal data for their own purposes in accordance with their own privacy policies.
-To find out more about how they use your information, including how your data is shared and your data protection rights with them, visit Equifax Credit Reference Agency Information Notices.
+To find out more about how they use your personal data, including how your data is shared and your data protection rights with them, please visit Equifax Credit Reference Agency Information Notices.

 Where do we store your information?

-- If we do store or transfer data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the Data Protection Legislation.
-Such steps may include, but not be limited to, legally binding contractual terms between us and any third parties we engage with.
+- Where the transfer is not subject to an adequacy decision, we have taken all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and the UK under data protection laws.
+Such steps may include, but not be limited to, legally binding contractual terms (or Standard Contractual Clauses) between us and any third parties we engage with.
 These are available on request, subject to the redaction of commercially sensitive information.

 Summary: Data security is of great importance to us, and to protect your data we have put in place strict procedures and security features to try to prevent unauthorised access and use of your data.

 - We have put in place strict procedures and appropriate security features to try to prevent unauthorised use of or access to your data and to prevent your personal data from being lost.
 This includes physical, electronic and managerial procedures to safeguard and secure data collected, including back up procedures, usernames and passwords.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions, and they are subject to a duty of confidentiality and, where applicable, data processing agreements.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know and are subject to appropriate agreements.

 - We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.